wallit/wordpress-wallit/README.md

   <img src="https://github.com/iMoneza/wordpress-imoneza/blob/master/assets/images/logo-rectangle.jpg?raw=true" alt="iMoneza"/>
 </p>

-# iMoneza WordPress Plugin
+# Wallit WordPress Plugin

-Integrate your site with your iMoneza account and begin monetizing your content.
+Integrate your site with your Wallit account and begin monetizing your content.

 ## Description

-iMoneza is a digital micro-transaction paywall service.
-This WordPress plugin allows you to quickly and easily integrate iMoneza with your site.
-It will add iMoneza's paywall to your site and allow you to manage your iMoneza resources from within WordPress.
-Please note - an iMoneza account is **required**.
+Wallit is the subscription management solution.
+This WordPress plugin allows you to quickly and easily integrate Wallit with your site.
+It will add Wallit's paywall to your site and allow you to manage your Wallit resources from within WordPress.
+Please note - a Wallit account is **required**.

-Visit [www.imoneza.com](https://www.imoneza.com) for more information about iMoneza.
+Visit [wallit.io](https://wallit.io) for more information about Wallit.

 ## Installation

-1. Set up an iMoneza account, create an iMoneza property, and generate a set of API keys.
+1. Set up a Wallit account, create an Wallit property, and generate a set of API keys.
-2. Visit the [latest release link](https://github.com/iMoneza/wordpress-imoneza/releases/latest) and download `imoneza.zip`
+2. Visit the [latest release link](https://github.com/wallit/wordpress-wallit/releases/latest) and download `imoneza.zip`
 3. Upload imoneza.zip through the plugins installer in WordPress
 4. Activate the plugin through the 'Plugins' menu in WordPress.
 5. Follow setup wizard.